Instructional Design Certificate

 - Build a portfolio of work to support your professional goals.

-- LEARN MORE — view info session presentation
+- LEARN MORE — Join us January 14 for a virtual info session and instructor Q&A

 What is an instructional designer?
 Instructional designers leverage learning theory and multimedia design to create engaging digital learning experiences.